What is an RDA?

 Regional development agencies were originally established at the initiative of the then Ministry of Economic Affairs and Climate to address economic underdevelopment in specific regions.
 The focus of RDAs has since shifted to strengthening regional economies in general.
 We help entrepreneurs with innovation, investments and internationalisation so that they can accelerate the growth of their companies.
 We thereby promote sustainable growth of regional economies and help create jobs.
 RDAs also support entrepreneurs in times of economic uncertainty, such as the one we are now facing as a result of the corona crisis.

 We are committed to making an impact in various areas, not least health, sustainability, nutrition and digitalisation, both with and for innovative SMEs.

 A regional development agency is a corporation with public shareholders whose aim is to strengthen a region’s economy and bolster employment.
 As an RDA, we are a neutral player in a region and have no profit motive.

 The Regional Development Agencies

-There are seven RDAs in the Netherlands.
+There are nine RDAs in the Netherlands.
 You can see which RDA serves your region on the map below.